 A Hanky Panky cocktail is a pre-prohibition drink made with just three ingredients: gin, sweet vermouth and Fernet-Branca.
 It's easy to make at home!

-The Hanky Panky is a simple, yet flavorful, gin-based cocktail that's fun to say and fun to serve!
+The Hanky Panky is a simple, yet flavorful, gin-based cocktail recipe that's fun to say and fun to serve!
 We know that gin and sweet vermouth go well together, but when a bit of Fernet-Branca is added, it kicks things up a notch.

 A Hanky Panky tastes lightly sweet, but the sweetness is toned down by the bold, bitter herbal flavors in the Fernet-Branca.
-Add the botanical quality of gin and you've got a complex, aromatic cocktail that is well balanced but far from boring.
+Add the botanical quality of gin and you've got a complex, aromatic drink that is well balanced but far from boring.

 Jump to: